Lake Pueblo State Park: History

+The dam, NID ID CO00299, is a buttress concrete structure completed in 1975.
+It is 250 ft tall and 10230 ft long.
+It can store as much as 489116 acre.ft of water and has a surface area of 5671 acre.

+Hydroelectric power plant

+The dam was retrofitted with a 7.5 megawatt hydroelectric power plant in 2019.
+Called the James W. Broderick Hydropower Plant, it has three turbines and two generators and does not consume any water.

 Wildlife

 The land surrounding the reservoir is very diverse.
 Mammals commonly sited or observed at the park include mule deer, coyote, cottontail rabbit, red fox, gray fox, beaver, raccoon, skunk, prairie dogs, and badger.
 It also plays home to many different reptile species bull snakes, rattlesnakes, sagebrush lizards, coach whips, and box turtles.
 It is notable in that it also home to a rare species of serpent, the blackneck garter snake.